ISE Cryptography — Lecture 03

 • A much more impressive history than DES!

-• Best key recovery attacks use biclique techniques
+• Best key recovery attacks use biclique techniques (a refined form of meet-in-the-middle that exploits structure in the key schedule)

 • Slightly faster than exhaustive search, but still impractical